History

 1967

-Rev. Charles H. Murphy, Jr. began his ministry as the twelfth rector of Grace
+Rev. Charles H. Murphy, Jr. began his ministry as the thirteenth rector of Grace

 1972

-Rev. Charles Edward south began his ministry as the thirteenth rector of Grace
+Rev. Charles Edward South began his ministry as the fourteenth rector of Grace

 1974